 At the beginning of the term, students may add courses through the end of the fifth day of classes and drop courses through the 30th day of classes.
-During the summer, students may add courses through the end of the third day of classes and drop courses through the end of the fifth.
+During the summer, students may add courses through the end of the third day of classes and drop courses through the end of the fifth for each part of term.
 During the winter term, students may add courses through the first day and drop classes through the first day of the term.